This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Sweet drinks can feel like a no-no when you first start keto, but once you figure out the right sweeteners, there are so many options!
 Keto pink drink, keto lemonade, and for the coffee-obsessed?
 Keto coffee creamers (five flavor options!) or keto coffee syrups.

 What gives this chocolate milk sweetness without carbs?
 My very own Besti Powdered Monk Fruit Allulose Blend.
-If I had to pick a favorite keto sweetener, this one is it!
+If I had to pick a favorite sugar alternative, this one is it!
 It’s really the only natural keto sweetener that dissolves easily and has absolutely no aftertaste.

 Keto Chocolate Milk Ingredients